Executive Research Initiative

 Launch Kit

-For audience members and their facilitators (Chairs, Guides, and Coaches)
+You are now part of a unique research project for audience members and their facilitators (Chairs, Guides, and Coaches).

 Quick Intro Video